Harvard Meets GitHub: Using Evidence To Design The Future Of Performance Reviews

 This is what it feels like when you conspire for an employee’s greatness.

-Welcome to the Best-Self Review.
+Welcome to the Best-Self Review™.

 The Best-Self Review is a strengths-based development conversation designed to ensure every team member is on a full-force, continued growth trajectory toward their best self.

-There’s lots of talk about the uncertain future of performance reviews these days and what to do next.
+There’s lots of talk about the uncertain future of employee performance reviews these days and what to do next.
 Many companies are simply renegotiating their relationship to the practice, keeping what works and removing what doesn’t.
-Others are breaking up fully and ditching reviews altogether.
+Others are breaking up fully and ditching employee reviews altogether.
 We don’t claim to have all the answers, so we decided to focus on what we do know and build from there.
 That’s why we turned to science.

 The internet provides an endless cascading waterfall of information.
 It’s hard to find reliable sources and suss out opinion from truth.
 Driven by the need to increase click-through rates, important topics ranging from health and wellness to management are diseased with catchy headlines, fads and hype.
 It feels like the only thing we can rely on is fiction novels, because we know for certain that’s fiction.
 Clearly everything available online isn’t evidence-based.
-To prove it to you, here are a few popular myths circulating in the world of work today:
+To prove it to you, here are a few popular myths circulating in the world of employee performance management:

 Common management fads and hype:

 1. The Myers Briggs Personality Test.
 There’s little evidence showing the Myers Briggs actually works.
-The Big 5 Personality test, an assessment developed using the scientific method, is far more reliable at showing the link between personality and performance.
+The Big 5 Personality test, an assessment developed using the scientific method, is far more reliable at showing the link between personality and employee performance.

 2. Ever hear about learning styles?
 You’re not alone.
 The learning styles myth is endorsed by 93% of the public.
 The learning style myth claims that certain people learn better using auditory methods, visual methods or by doing.
 Research shows that even if you think you learn better a certain way, your performance often says otherwise.
 The most effective way to learn is not by learning style, but based on the type of information being taught.
 For example, geometry is better learned pictorially rather than just verbally due to the visual nature of the subject.